Find Tongass news stories mentioning Audubon Alaska on the Audubon Alaska in the News page.

 TONGASS LAND MANAGEMENT PLAN: TRANSITION OUT OF OLD-GROWTH CLEARCUTTING?

-In early October 2013, the Forest Service announced it will make a "modification" to the Tongass Land Management Plan in order to begin the transition away from old-growth timber sales.
+In early October 2013, the Forest Service announced it would make a "modification" to the Tongass Land Management Plan in order to begin the transition away from old-growth timber sales.
 "It is obviously early in the process, but this announcement is a disappointing start," said Jim Adams, Policy Director for Audubon Alaska.
 "It doesn't discuss the most important elements of any modification to the Tongass management plan.
 There is no mention of ending clear-cut old-growth logging in 3 to 5 years to protect the wildlife and salmon of the Tongass.
 And no mention of shifting the Forest Service's focus to protecting and enhancing the fishing and tourism industries the region relies on for its economic future."

 Did you know logging in the Tongass has cost taxpayers $1 billion since 1982?
 Learn more.